puyion/change_gravity/README.md

 -created a enum state function for code which fixed the animation issue and added some bonus controls

--wall jump added, only works in one direction
+-wall jump added in all directions

 CONTROLS: